holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

 use hdk_proc_macros::zome;
 ```
-You should be left with this:
+You should be left with:

 \#S:INCLUDE
 ```rust